To: The Caltech Community

 Sonja and William Davidow Presidential Chair and Professor of Physics

-In this rapidly changing world, as before, you may encounter situations where the best course of action is not obvious.
-The following list provides resources available to any member of the Caltech community who would like advice or counsel in such a situation:
+In this ever-changing world, you may encounter situations where the best course of action is not obvious.
+The following is a list of resources available to anyone in the Caltech community who would like advice in such a situation:

 - Staff members on campus and at JPL may contact their immediate supervisors.